mikeqfu/pydriosm/README.md

 print("Default file path: {}".format(default_fp))
 ```

-However, we may also set this parameter to be any other valid directory, especially when downloading data of multiple subregions.
+However, you may also set `download_dir` to be any other valid directory, especially when downloading data of multiple subregions.
 For example,

 ```python
 # Specify the our own data directory